plpxsk/rag-lette/README.md

 ## Install

-Install into a venv or similar:
+Install into a venv or similar.
+May need to **restart** venv for CLI.

 ```bash
 pip install -e .
 ```

-This installs the default setup with local LanceDB storage and Mistral for embeddings and LLM.
+This installs the default setup, with local LanceDB storage and Mistral for embeddings and LLM.

 Then, copy `.env.example` to `.env` and add your API keys: